-Women: Hang on to your nerves, and hold onto your breaking hearts, the healing power of the Matriarchy is rising.
+"Women of the world, hang on to your nerves, and hold onto your breaking hearts, the healing power of the Matriarchy is rising."

 Marginalization is no longer an option as we square our shoulders and stride forward into our powerful matriarchal futures.
 Our salvation lies in our return to the drum, to the water, sacred fire and stories that WE created and told, and that sustained our world for a millenia.
 Salvation is not difficult, it is women embracing the family of women; to rest in the feminine community.
 We will always be the best healers of women.
 And so, as my one hundred year old mother, Elder, Gandoox once said to me, "Hang onto your nerves, m'girl, and hold onto your breaking heart."

 And so, I do, standing in the truth of who I am as a proud, strong, intelligent Indigenous woman, secure in the knowledge that the healing power of the matriarchy continues to rise.